Skip to main content

 ├── Supports — boundary conditions at nodes

-├── Materials — steel grades, concrete classes
+├── Materials — steel grades (steel only, currently)

-├── Sections — cross-section geometry (I-beam, rectangular, circular, etc.)
+├── Sections — cross-section geometry (I-beam, rectangular, circular, hollow, angle)

-├── NodalLoads — forces/moments applied at nodes
+├── PointLoads — concentrated forces/moments applied along members

 ├── DistributedLoads — loads along member length